ray-project/ray/doc/source/user-profiling.rst

 A Basic Example to Profile
 --------------------------

-Let's start on a simple example, and compare how different looping structures of the same remote function affects performance.
+Let's try to profile a simple example, and compare how different looping call structures of the same remote function affects performance.

 As a stand-in for a computationally intensive and possibly slower function, let's define our remote function to just sleep for 0.5 seconds: